Last Friday Night (T.G.I.F.): Synopsis

 "Kathy Beth Terry" (Perry), a teenager with braces, headgear, and oversized glasses, has just awakened the morning after a house party, surrounded by passed-out partygoers.
 A male guest, Aaron Christopherson (Glee star Darren Criss) opens the door to her bedroom and congratulates her on having the "best party ever."
 Puzzled as to what happened, she goes online, only to find pictures of herself in various compromising positions, including one picture of her licking the stomach of the boy in bed next to her.
 The video then goes into a flashback of the events that occurred the night before.
 While doing a Sudoku puzzle, Kathy hears loud music from the house next door, and goes over to complain.
 She is greeted by Rebecca Black (who appears as a homage to Black's viral video "Friday"), who invites her in.
-Another teen (portrayed by Glee star Kevin McHale) ogles Kathy from afar and fantasizes about being with her.
+Everett McDonald (portrayed by Glee star Kevin McHale) ogles Kathy from afar and fantasizes about being with her.

 However, Kathy is more interested in football player Steve Johnson (model Richie Nuzzolese), who turns her down because of her appearance and appears more interested in a blonde (Angela Frezza).
 To cheer her up, Black gives Kathy a makeover, ripping off her headgear with pliers, waxing her upper lip, dressing her in tight-fitting neon clothes, and teasing her hair out.
 Steve becomes enamored with her, and everyone starts dancing.
 Kathy and Rebecca are also seen playing a Just Dance dancing video game (a series that features songs by Perry), in this case, dancing to "Hot Stuff" by Donna Summer from Just Dance 2).
-The band Hanson acts as the house band.
-In the climax Kathy's uncle Kenny (musician Kenny G) appears and plays the saxophone solo on the roof of the house in a mimed performance, as he did not play the instrument in the actual recording.
+In the backyard, pop-rock band Hanson acts as the house band while Kathy's uncle Kenny (musician Kenny G) appears and plays the saxophone solo on the roof of the house (done in a mimed performance, as he did not play the instrument in the actual recording).
 The entire party ends up moving to Kathy's house, where she throws up after drinking too much.
-McHale's character punches the football player for grabbing Kathy's buttocks (visualized by him as a medieval sword fight with Kathy as a damsel in distress).
+Everett punches the football player for grabbing Kathy's buttocks (visualized by him as a medieval sword fight with Kathy as a damsel in distress).

 At the end of the night, Kathy finally passes out next to the football player.
 The video shifts back to the next morning, where she looks at the photos with regret, but is also ecstatic to have a naked football player sleeping in her bed.
 The film ends with Corey Feldman and Debbie Gibson as Kathy's parents, Kirk and Tiffany Terry, confronting Kathy about the state of the house after hearing about uncle Kenny playing the saxophone, but forgiving her after recalling their own wild youth.
-The video's ending credits feature various deleted lines, bloopers, and extra scenes from the party, as well as McHale's character bringing Kathy breakfast in bed.
+The video's ending credits feature various deleted lines, bloopers, and extra scenes from the party, as well as Everett bringing Kathy breakfast in bed.
 After the credits end, it repeats the shot where Kathy gets tape ripped off her upper lip, but her scream is heard this time.